-The Okera Portal (formerly Web UI) is the browser-based interface used for:
+The Okera UI is the browser-based interface used for:

 - Viewing your account information

-To access the Portal, browse to the URL provided by your Okera administrator.
+To access the Okera UI, browse to the URL provided by your Okera administrator.

-The Okera Portal is supported on the latest versions of the following browsers:
+The Okera UI is supported on the latest versions of the following browsers:

 - Google Chrome

 - Mozilla Firefox